giufus/kamfilter/README.md

 I am playing with the trio node.js + rust + wasm to do some video processing.

-You need wasm-pack to build the rust code into wasm.
+You need [wasm-pack](https://github.com/rustwasm/wasm-pack) to build the rust code into wasm.
 I usually use [nodeenv](https://github.com/ekalinin/nodeenv) to create a node.js environment with the correct node version, but you are not forced to go that way.
+Anyway, I am using the latest LTS that is now v18.17.1.

 Then: